Mariusmarten/Complexity-Resources/README.md

 Economies are self-organizing systems they are dealing with dynamic, changing systems, in which positive feedbacks are involved (stock market)
 -Thermodynamics
 -Neural networks
+-Biological poulations (movment of human populations/ Bak-Sneppen model): story of life in the Universe is an example of surface complexity built upon foundations of simple rules.
--Biological poulations (movment of humans) / Bak-Sneppen model -Genetic analysis (interactions during evolution/ tree of life) -Geology/ Meterology (Earthquakes / Idea of Gaia, the Earth as a self-regulating system / Daisyworld model)
+-Genetic analysis (interactions during evolution/ tree of life) -Geology/ Meterology (Earthquakes / Idea of Gaia, the Earth as a self-regulating system / Daisyworld model)